XhinLiang/vi2048/README.md

 ## vi-2048

-Play vi-style 2048 in Linux console.
+Play vi-style 2048 in Linux and macOS console.

 ### Pic